Coaching Australian 3×3 Women “Made Sense” Says Lowery

 Former NBL player Damon Lowery says the opportunity to coach the Australian 3×3 women’s team “made sense”, as preparations towards this year’s Asia Cup and World Cup ramp up.

-Lowery was named the Australian 3×3 women’s coach earlier this year, and after already working with the athletes involved in the sport, he says the next step was to increase his involvement.
+Lowery coached the team at the FIBA 3×3 World Cup Qualifiers, and after already working with the athletes involved in the sport, he says the next step was to increase his involvement.

 “I’ve done a lot of training with some of the girls who are in the program, so it’s a natural progression to be involved,” Lowery told Star Weekly.